sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/code_insights_filters.md

 # Code Insights filters

-Code insights filters allow you to filter a chart of search insight to a subset of repositories at the time of viewing it.
+Code insights filters allow you to filter a search insight to a subset of repositories.
+Each search insight has a filter icon that opens the filtering options.

-Filters are applied immediately without having to recompute the insight and can be reset at any time.
-The filter panel is available through the filter icon in the top right of every search insight.
+Filters take effect immediately, without needing to re-process the data series of the insight.

+> Note: filters are not yet available on language statistics insights.

 ## Filter options

+### Repo: filters

-Repositories are included or excluded from the insight using regular expressions, similar to the `repo:` filter in [Sourcegraph searches](../../code_search/reference/queries#keywords-all-searches).
+You can include or exclude repositories from your insight using regular expressions, the same way you can with the `repo:` filter in [Sourcegraph searches](../../code_search/reference/queries.md#keywords-all-searches).

+For inclusion, only repositories that have a repository name matching the regular expression will be counted.

+For exclusion, only repositories that have a repository name **not** matching the regular expression will be counted.

+If you combine both filters, the inclusion pattern will be applied first, then the exclusion pattern.

+### Other filtering options

+We're currently exploring additional filters that would be valuable.
+If you have feedback about a particular filter you'd like for code insights, we would [love to hear your feedback](mailto:feedback@sourcegraph.com).

-## Persistance and sharing
+## Filter persistance and sharing

-Filters you specify are temporary by default and only seen by you.
+### Filters are temporary by default

-Unless you click "Update default filters" or "Save as new view", the filters will not apply to the chart other viewers of the dashboard see and will disappear after a page reload.
+By default, filters are temporary (present until you refresh the page) and local (no one else can see them).
+You can modify filters without affecting what others see, unless or until you save the filters.

-### Default filters
+### Saving filters as defaults

-By clicking "Update default filters", the filters you entered will be attached to the insight, persist even after a page reload, and be shown to every viewer of the insight/dashboard.
-Viewers can locally modify filters to their liking without affecting what other viewers see, until they click "Update default filters".
+You can set filters to be persistent, or default, even after a page reload on a code insights in two ways:

+1. Create a filter and click "save/update default filters": this will save the filters so they persist for all viewers of this insight, on any dashboard page the insight appears.
+1. Create a filter and "save as new view": this will create a new insight chart with your filter applied as the default filter on that insight.
+It will _not_ also save these filters to the existing insight unless you also select "save/update default filters".

+### Filter indicator

-Insights that have default filters applied will be indicated by a small dot at the filter icon.
-The filter can be reset by opening the filter panel again and clicking "Reset" above each filter or "Reset all filters".
+Insights that have any filters applied will have a small dot on their filter icon.
+The filter can always be reset by opening the filter panel again and clicking "Reset" above each filter or "Reset all filters" – but note that, like any filter edit, you must also then "update default filters" to save that reset state if you want it to persist.

-### Insight views

-By clicking "Save as new view", the insight will be forked into a new insight with the specified filters applied.
-The view appears as a separate chart on the dashboard.
+### Saving a filter as a new view

+When you create a filter and "save as new view," it will create a new insight chart with this filter saved as the default filteres.
+Except the title and filters, all other configuration options will be cloned from the original insight.

-Filters for the newly created view and the original insight can be edited and persisted through "Update default insights" independently.
-Editing the forked insight (e.g. changing the title) will not change the original insight.
+Filters and all other configuration options for the newly created view and the original insight are indpendent.
+Editing the forked insight (e.g. changing the data series query) will not change the original insight.